porras/tkn2/README.md

 Main differences with tkn:

-* The commands are not available in the general namespace; you need to wrap the presentation in a `Tkn2.deck` block
+* The commands are not available in the general namespace; you need to wrap the slides in a `Tkn2.deck` block
 * It's packed as a gem, and intended to use with bundler via a `Gemfile`.
-That may sound like overkill but, with tkn2 evolving, it's nice to have each presentation stored with a explicit reference to the verion of tkn2 it was written for (tkn solves this having the script vendored)
+That may sound like overkill but, with tkn2 evolving, it's nice to have each deck stored with a explicit reference to the verion of tkn2 it was written for (tkn solves this having the script vendored)
 * It uses [ncurses](http://www.gnu.org/software/ncurses/) instead of direct printing.
 This gets it some nice behaviour like autoredrawing when resizing windows or changing font size